BladeScraper-Designs/VoronMods/V2.4/EuclidProbe/README.md

 https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Voron/OmronFotekM2_V3.stl

 ## Config
+# I will soon be updating this as needed using methods from the new Euclid config.
+For now, though, the below instructions still work.

 I started off with the default Euclid Klipper config, but I found it suboptimal and somewhat hard to understand.
 I customized it, and added comments to make it easier for you to understand what you'll need to change.
 I also wanted to implement auto Z, so I did.

 This is my Euclid probe cfg.
 You can either download it and add [include euclid.cfg] to your printer.cfg, or copy its contents and paste them directly into your own config.
 I created a subdirectory in my .cfg folder called Euclid to make it a bit more organized.
 If you do so, it'll be [include Euclid/euclid.cfg].